-Private equity funds raise capital from investors and use that money to buy companies.
-These companies are often struggling.
-They badly need capital.
-A private equity fund buys the business and puts it on its feet again through revisions to operations or even to structure.
+Private equity funds raise capital from investors and use that money to buy companies that are often struggling and badly need capital.
+A private equity fund buys the business and puts it on its feet again through revisions to operations, to structure, or both.

 The fund makes the company profitable then it sells it again, either privately or through a public offering.
 Profits from the sale are passed on to the fund’s general and limited partners.

 The “private” part of the term relates to who these equity fund investors are.
 Private equity funds do not accept or solicit capital from the general public or retail investors, but only from private investors.

 Reporting requirements are less exacting so these funds can do what they do without revealing their target companies and their goals to competing investment funds and to the market, which could skew profits.

 The Investment Company Act of 1940 set the terms for investment companies back in 1940.
 These private funds qualify for special tax treatment under the 3C1 and 3C7 exemptions of the Act, both of which limit the number of qualified investors they can have.

 Private equity funds are formed by families in some cases and these can operate entirely on family wealth.
 Some hedge funds can be private equity funds, but the two terms are not synonymous.
 Hedge funds tend to focus on a wide variety of short-term investments, whereas private equity funds invest in businesses with long-term goals in mind.